-We know.
-The pumpkin spice everything craze has left some of us less than enthusiastic about pumpkin spice anything.
-Enter this spiced pumpkin ice cream recipe.
-It’s spiced with ginger, cinnamon, and nutmeg and sweetened with molasses and brown sugar—perfectly so.
-And it’s so darn lovely it may make you forget all about the pie.–Renee Schettler Rossi
+Yes, pumpkin ice cream.
+Even though the pumpkin spice everything craze has left some of us less than enthusiastic about pumpkin spice anything, this pumpkin ice cream recipe has swayed us.
+It’s spiced with ginger, cinnamon, and nutmeg and sweetened with molasses and brown sugar.
+Perfectly so, we might add.
+It’s gluten-free, natch, so it’s a holiday dessert that everyone can belly up to at the table.
+And it’s so darn lovely, it may make you forget all about the pie.
+This recipe has been updated.
+Originally published November 23, 2015.–Renee Schettler Rossi

 Special Equipment: 1-quart (or larger) ice cream maker